sithmel/async-deco/README.md

 Promisify
 ---------
 Convert a callback based function to a function returning a promise.
-(It uses https://www.npmjs.com/package/es6-promisify)
+It is a just a reference to https://www.npmjs.com/package/es6-promisify.
+It is exposed here for convenience.
 ```js
 var promisify = require('async-deco/utils/promisify');